TWA Flight 800 (1964)

-Trans World Airlines Flight 800 was an international scheduled passenger service from Kansas City, Missouri to Cairo, Egypt via Chicago, New York City, Paris, Milan, Rome, and Athens.
-The Boeing 707 caught fire following a rejected take off on runway 25 at Leonardo da Vinci–Fiumicino Airport, Rome at 13:09 GMT on a flight to Athens International Airport, Greece on November 23, 1964, killing 49 of the 74 people on board.
+Trans World Airlines Flight 800 was an international scheduled passenger service from Kansas City, Missouri, to Cairo, Egypt via Chicago, New York City, Paris, Milan, Rome, and Athens.
+The Boeing 707 caught fire following a rejected takeoff on runway 25 at Leonardo da Vinci–Fiumicino Airport, Rome, at 13:09 GMT on a flight to Athens International Airport, Greece, on November 23, 1964, killing 49 of the 73 people on board.

 Aircraft and crew

 The aircraft was a 4.5-year-old Boeing 707-331, registered N769TW.
-Onboard were 62 passengers and 11 crew.
-The flight crew consisted of Captain Vernon W. Lowell, an experienced pilot with 17,408 logged hours, 2,617 of those in the Boeing 707.
-The First Officer was William A. Slaughter, who had 17,419 hours overall and 1,269 on the 707.
-Second Officer John W. Churchill was the least experienced amongst the flight crew with 9,928 hours in total and 1,920 hours on the 707.
-The Flight Engineer, H. W. Lowery, had a total of 14,231 hours with 1,308 of those on the type.
-There were also six flight attendants and one extra crewmember in the cockpit.
+On board were 62 passengers and 11 crew.
+The flight crew consisted of Captain Vernon W. Lowell (44), an experienced pilot with 17,408 logged hours, 2,617 of those in the Boeing 707.
+The first officer was William A. Slaughter (46), who had 17,419 hours overall and 1,269 on the 707.
+Second Officer John W. Churchill (41) was the least experienced crew member, with 9,928 hours in total and 1,920 hours on the 707.
+The flight engineer, H. W. Lowery (47), had a total of 14,231 hours with 1,308 of those on the type.
+There were also six flight attendants and one extra crew member in the cockpit.

 Incident

-At the time of the accident, maintenance work was being carried out at the end of runway 25 with the last 2,000 feet of the runway closed.
-As the aircraft reached 80 knots during its take off roll, the instruments for engine number 4 indicated zero thrust.
+At the time of the accident, maintenance work was being carried out at the end of runway 25, with the last 2,000 feet of the runway closed.
+As the aircraft reached 80 knots during its takeoff roll, the instruments for engine number 4 indicated zero thrust.
 The flight crew assumed that this engine had failed.
-Seconds later the Reverser Unlock light for Engine number 2 illuminated.
-Since the aircraft was below its V_{1}, the safest course of action was to abort the take off, which was done when the aircraft was around 800 metres along the runway.
+Seconds later, the Reverser Unlock light for engine number 2 illuminated.
+Since the aircraft was below its V_{1}, the safest course of action was to abort the takeoff, which was done when the aircraft was around 800 m along the runway.
 This was accomplished by ordering full reverse thrust on all engines, as well as deploying their thrust reversers.
 The aircraft began to slow down, but not as quickly as expected; Captain Lowell also had great difficulty maintaining directional control.

-The 707 overran the declared end of the runway and struck a compactor crossing the runway, damaging the Number 4 engine and started a fire on the right wing.
-The aircraft eventually stopped a further 260 metres down the runway and an evacuation began.
-Only seconds after coming to a stop the center fuel tank exploded.
+The 707 overran the declared end of the runway and struck a compactor crossing the runway, damaging the number 4 engine and starting a fire on the right wing.
+The aircraft eventually stopped a further 260 m down the runway, and an evacuation began.
+Only seconds after coming to a stop, the center fuel tank exploded.
 The evacuation was greatly impeded by smoke and flames blocking most of the passenger exits.
-More explosions followed including that of the Number 1 fuel tank.
-Only 24 out of the 73 people onboard survived.
+More explosions followed, including that of the number 1 fuel tank.
+Only 24 out of the 73 people on board survived.
 Captain Lowell and Second Officer Churchill were among the survivors.
-A prominent fatality was passenger the Most Reverend Edward Celestin Daly, OP, Bishop of the Roman Catholic Diocese of Des Moines, Iowa, in the United States, who had just participated in Vatican Council II.
+A prominent fatality was passenger the Most Reverend Edward Celestin Daly, OP, Bishop of the Roman Catholic Diocese of Des Moines, Iowa, who had just participated in Vatican Council II.

 One passenger died of her injuries over a month after the accident.
 The final report listed her injuries as serious.